oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================

 -- Table: user_roles
+-- **FIXED**: Admins can now read all roles, which is required for them -- to be able to list users and join their profile tables correctly.
-CREATE POLICY "Allow full access for admins and self-read for users" ON public.user_roles FOR ALL
+CREATE POLICY "Admins can manage roles, users can read their own" ON public.user_roles FOR ALL
   USING (
-    get_my_role() = 'admin' OR
+    get_my_role() = 'admin'
+    OR
     user_id = (SELECT auth.uid())
   )
   WITH CHECK (
     get_my_role() = 'admin'
   );

 -- Table: students
 CREATE POLICY "Comprehensive student data access policy" ON public.students